 When we are able to relax our mind and body, your body stops producing these stress hormones and some of the physical symptoms of stress can decrease.

-Let’s discuss ways to release some of the muscle tension for two common physical complaints that can be highly correlated with stress: headaches and upper back/neck tension.
+Let’s discuss ways to release some of the muscle tension for two common physical complaints that can be highly correlated with stress.

 Part 1: Headaches